Rise and Walk: The Dennis Byrd Story

 Rise and Walk: The Dennis Byrd Story is a 1994 American drama film directed by Michael Dinner and written by Sally Nemeth, John Miglis and Mark Levin.
 It is based on the 1993 book Rise and Walk: The Trial and Triumph of Dennis Byrd by Dennis Byrd and Mike D'Orso.
 The film stars Peter Berg, Kathryn Morris, Wolfgang Bodison, Johann Carlo, Steve Fitchpatrick and Patrick Warburton.
 The film premiered on Fox on February 28, 1994.

 Plot

+The narrative of the film centers around former New York Jets defensive end Dennis Byrd and his attempts to walk again after he was partially paralyzed after suffering a fractured vertebra in his neck after colliding with teammate Scott Mersereau while attempting to sack former Kansas City Chiefs quarterback Dave Krieg in a game in November 1992.